httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## Set-Cookie {#sane-set-cookie}

+TODO: Update to clarify this is a request now dependant on consent.

 The Set-Cookie HTTP response header is used to send cookies from the server to the user agent.

 ### Syntax

+TODO: Handle unencoded DQUOTE embedded in purpose-value and policy-value.
+TODO: Determine if purpose-value should have a max length.
+TODO: Cookie banners must display a notice.
+Determine if this can be
+      dynamically generated from the information provided, or if a mechanism need be created to supply the additional information to the user agent.

 Informally, the Set-Cookie response header contains the header name "Set-Cookie" followed by a ":" and a cookie.
 Each cookie begins with a